mobxjs/mobx/notes-docs.md

 -   There are a lot of references to external documentation resources.
 They can probably use a pruning.

--   In 'Concepts and Principles' 'observable' is used.
+-   In many examples, such as 'Concepts and Principles' and 'Getting Started' 'observable' is used to make a JS object observable.
 Should we rewrite that to 'makeObservable'?
+I've opted to do so to be more consistent in examples and to better fit the strict actions are required world of MobX 6.
+Is that the right way forward?

+-   What to do with the 'Getting started tutorial'?
+It's maintained separately from
+    the documentation - should we attempt to integrate it?
+The problem with that it is has live code.
+Docusaurus can run React snippets but the HTML page has very fancy animations.
+Update it as is?